AssociateDeadWood/GenPaley/README.md

 $H_k(q)$.
 By that lemma, $G_k(q)$ has a transitive subtournament of order $m$ iff $H_k^1(q)$ has a transitive subtournament of order $m-2$.
 So it suffices to find the largest transitive subtournament of $H_k^1(q)$.
-For that, use a straightforward recursive approach :
+For that, we use a straightforward recursive approach :

 extend_chain( (a1,...,ar), S):
   * Input: a totally ordered chain $a1 < a2 < ... < ar$, and the set